JaneEnabling/docs/ABOUT.md

 # Primary Usage Goal

-  Think app modularization, with stacking capability Github meets The android marketplace meets complex modularized application stacking meets the Node "require" library ...all in javascript...and maybe some c++
+Think app modularization, with stacking capability.
+Crowd source coding meets The Android marketplace, meets complex application stacking, meets the Node.js "require" library (the concept of the library that is)...all in javascript...and maybe some c++

 Users have a profile, and can publish "code-blocks", these may be either public or private - private accounts should pay ie. Github
+- These code-blocks can have other code blocks dropped in them, this actually makes a new code-block.
+The new code-block executes both blocks of code, either synchronously or asynchronously, dependant on the function, or even as independant, non-interacting pieces of code.

 if CB's are published public
   - Everyone can see them; They don't look like code.
 They look like color coded buttons, or bricks, or symbols... you get the point, something small, drag and droppable, and looks nothing like a piece of code.
-    - Theses code-blocks can have other code blocks dropped in them, this actually makes a new code-block.
-The new code-block executes both blocks of code, either synchronously or asynchronously, dependant on the function

 if CB's are published private
   - Only allowable entities may access them ie. team pages, company pages, etc

 Users can take any code blocks they have access to, and combine them with other code blocks in a stacking manor.
 Users can register "bots", which are entities that are JaneEnabled, and may receive CB's.

     boiled down to a simple example:
     CB1 is a function to turn a GPIO pin on at x time.